Wills, Trusts & Probate

 Frequently Asked Questions About Trusts in Brisbane

-What are the main benefits of creating a trust?
+What are the main benefits of creating a trust in Brisbane?

-Can I be the trustee of my own trust?
+Can I serve as my own trustee for a living trust?

-What happens if I don’t fund my trust?
+What happens if I fail to fund my trust properly?